Annie (2014 film): Casting

 By February 2013, Beasts of the Southern Wild star and Oscar nominee Quvenzhané Wallis had replaced Smith in the lead role, and the film was given a Christmas 2014 release date.

 In March 2013, the search for the rest of the cast continued and Justin Timberlake was rumored for the role of Daddy Warbucks.
 This was proven false when Jamie Foxx signed on for the role, which was renamed William "Will" Stacks.
 In June 2013, Cameron Diaz was cast as Miss Hannigan after Sandra Bullock declined.

-In July 2013, Rose Byrne joined the cast as Grace Farrell, Stacks's faithful assistant and in August, Boardwalk Empire star and partner of Rose Byrne, Bobby Cannavale joined the cast as a "bulldog political adviser" to Will Stacks.
+In July 2013, Rose Byrne joined the cast as Grace Farrell, Stacks's faithful assistant and in August, Boardwalk Empire star and partner of Byrne, Bobby Cannavale joined the cast as a "bulldog political adviser" to Will Stacks.
 In September, the rest of the cast was announced: Amanda Troya, Nicolette Pierini, Eden Duncan-Smith, and Zoe Colletti as Annie's foster sisters.

 As of September 19, 2013, principal photography had begun.
 Shooting was done at Grumman Studios.
 Other scenes were filmed at the new Four World Trade Center.

 Writing

-While "rooted in the same story" according to Gluck, this adaptation is a contemporary take on the 1977 Broadway musical and contains many differences from the original: The setting was changed from the 1930s — the era of Franklin D. Roosevelt's presidency and the Great Depression — to present-day New York City.
+While "rooted in the same story" according to Gluck, this adaptation is a contemporary take on the 1977 Broadway musical and contains many differences from the original: The setting was changed from the 1930s – the era of Franklin D. Roosevelt's presidency and the Great Depression — to present-day New York City.
 The opening school scene features class presentations by both the new Annie and a student representing her classic appearance, discussing aspects of and parallels between the economic states of the two settings, such as the New Deal and the modern lower class.

 While Hannigan is complicit in deceiving Stacks and Annie that Annie's birth parents have been found (conspiring with Stacks' campaign manager Guy Danlily), they are not impersonated by Hannigan's brother Rooster and his girlfriend Lily as in the original version.
 Instead, Guy has 'people he uses for this kind of work' take Annie.
 The fate of Annie's birth parents is left open, whereas in previous versions Hannigan reveals that they died sometime previously but Annie has not been told.